 The following 2 for commands below register every file type in a location until the end of the folder, this case it's a registered system32 directory of all DLLs.
 You either type these commands out or copy and paste them into an elevated command prompt.

 for %i in (%windir%\system32\*.dll) do regsvr32.exe /s %iand hit Enter.

-- There are quite a bit so it may take a short while.
+- There are quite a bit of DLL files so this may take a while.
 If you know which DLL needs to be re-registered just do that one manually.
 I find that this saves time if you don't know.

 for %i in (%windir%\system32\*.ocx) do regsvr32.exe /s %iand hit Enter.

 - Any IT pro knows about the pain of dealing with ActiveX controls.
 This one may not be necessary but there are not a whole lot of these files to run through (less than 10 on a normal install).

-This one did it for me.
+This re-register section did it for me.
 I guess there was an update somewhere that borked a few DLLs.